≡ Menu

 Night light on the highway.
 Pexels Image.

-On the other hand, GM is a latecomer but the company is established in the fossil-fueled vehicle segment.
-GM has existed for over a century while Tesla has only operated for a decade.
+On the other hand, GM is a latecomer in the EV space but the company is established in the fossil-fueled vehicle segment.
+GM has existed for over a century while Tesla has operated for only a decade.

 Let’s get started!